ceslo99/simpleWebGame/README.md

 # What I Learned

-* Implementing JavaScrpt into a website to create game
+* Implementing JavaScript into a website to create game

 ![](webGame.png)